sat-utils/sat-search/README.md

 [![CircleCI](https://circleci.com/gh/sat-utils/sat-search.svg?style=svg&circle-token=a66861b5cbba7acd4abd7975f804ab061a365e1b)](https://circleci.com/gh/sat-utils/sat-search)

-A python3 library and a command line tool for searching publicly available satellite imagery using a conformant API, such as [sat-api](https://github.com/sat-utils/sat-api).
+A python3 library and a command line tool for discovering and downloading publicly available satellite imagery using a conformant API, such as [sat-api](https://github.com/sat-utils/sat-api).

 ## Installation
 sat-search has been developed and tested using Python 3.6 and Python2 is not supported.
 It is recommended [pyenv](https://github.com/pyenv/pyenv) is used to control Python versions, along with a virtual environment.